capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

     ]
 }
 ```
-Thus a concentration of 0 &mu;g/m<sup>3</sup> results in a 5 pixel radius and increases to 40 pixels at a concentration of 100.
+Thus a value (concentration) of 0 results in a 5 pixel radius and increases to 40 pixels at a value of 100.
 A look at the raw data explains my choice for these settings.

 Plotting the raw data (simply versus index) gives the plot shown below.
 It is clear that there is a huge range in the values, due mostly to a small number of outliers with values way above the majority of the dataset.
 ![figure](/images/posts/AQ_data1.png)